kubestash/docs/docs/addons/mysql/logical/index.md

 > **Note:** YAML files used in this tutorial are stored in [docs/addons/mysql/logical/examples](/docs/addons/mysql/logical/examples) directory of [kubestash/docs](https://github.com/kubestash/docs) repository.

-## Backup MySQL
+## Backup MariaDB

-KubeStash supports backups for `MySQL` instances across different configurations, including Standalone, Group Replication, and InnoDB Cluster setups.
+KubeStash supports backups for `MariaDB` instances across different configurations, including Standalone, Group Replication, and InnoDB Cluster setups.

-In this demonstration, we’ll focus on a DigitalOcean-managed `MySQL` database configured in Standalone mode.
-The backup and restore process is similar for Group Replication and InnoDB Cluster configurations as well.
+In this demonstration, we will focus on a [Bitnami-managed](https://github.com/bitnami/charts/tree/main/bitnami/mariadb) MariaDB database configured in Standalone mode.
+The backup and restore process is similar for configurations using Group Replication and InnoDB Cluster as well.

-### Create a Sample MySQL Database
+### Create a Sample MariaDB Database

-Let's create a sample `MySQL` database in DigitalOcean and insert some data into it.
+Let's create a sample `MariaDB` database in DigitalOcean and insert some data into it.

 <figure align="center">
   <img alt="Sample database in DigitalOcean" src="/docs/addons/mysql/logical/images/sample-mysql-database.png">